 Gardens by the Bay is the only gardens in Asia where season 2 of Seeing the Invisible will be held.

 Seeing the Invisible at Gardens by the Bay

-The exhibition has been designed to allow for the works to fit into the natural landscape of the gardens.
+The augmented reality exhibition has also been designed to allow for the works to fit into the natural landscape of the gardens.
 As they are augmented reality works, the artists were able to go beyond what is possible with physical artworks and also explore the interplay of the physical world with the digital one.

 There will be no admission charge to the exhibition at Gardens by the Bay.

 Augmented Reality Art: Nature, the Environment and Sustainability

 Many of the works created for the exhibition address themes about nature, the environment and sustainability.

 These include an adaptation of one of El Anatsui’s iconic recycled bottle-top installations into an augmented reality tapestry that shimmers gently as though moved by a soft wind, a new work by Sigalit Landau inspired by the natural formation of a salt stalagmite and a translation of Ai Weiwei’s Gilded Cage into augmented reality.

 The augmented reality art trail starts off at the Golden Garden, at the main drop-off point.
 Head towards the bright yellow signboard and open up the app to get started.
 Once you are in the right vicinity of the digital art, you will be prompted by the app to establish the artwork and it will magically appear on the app screen.